Find out what you need to bring to the garage on the day of your MOT test, what you can leave at home, and how to update or replace your documents.

 You need a valid driving licence to legally drive to your MOT appointment.
 You should always carry this with you anyway, so this one's a no-brainer.

-While you won't be asked to present your insurance policy at the test centre, you also must have insurance cover to legally drive your vehicle
+While you won't be asked to present your motor insurance policy at the test centre, you also must have insurance cover to legally drive your vehicle

 All DVLA-approved garages can find your previous MOT certificate, advisory notes, and failure points in their online database.
 Therefore, you do not have to bring your previous MOT certificate with you to the test.